nightrome/cocostuff10k/README.md

 - *regionLabelsStuff:* A list of the stuff labels for each superpixel.
 The indices in regionMapStuff correspond to the entries in regionLabelsStuff.

 ## Semantic Segmentation Models
-To encourage further research of stuff and things we provide trained semantic segmentation models for several state-of-the-art methods (see Sect.
+To encourage further research of stuff and things we provide the trained semantic segmentation model (see Sect.
 4.4 in [1]).

 ### DeepLab
 Use the following steps to download and setup the DeepLab [4] semantic segmentation model trained on COCO-Stuff.
 It requires [deeplab-public-ver2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) and is built on [Caffe](caffe.berkeleyvision.org):